 Synergistic integration of NExTLi with Core Facility Networks and Computational Resources

-Embedded within the Core Facility Metabolomics at Amsterdam UMC, NExTLi is closely aligned with an overarching collaboration among Core Facilities (CFs) and the innovative data & compute hub.
+Embedded within the Core Facility Metabolomics at Amsterdam UMC, NExTLi is closely aligned with an overarching collaboration among Core Facilities (CFs) and the innovative Advanced Compute and Data Core (ACDC).
 This strategic alignment enhances NExTLi’s capacity for groundbreaking lipidomics research by tapping into a wider network of expertise, shared technological resources, and advanced computational infrastructure.
 Being a part of this collaborative framework not only amplifies our research capabilities but also situates NExTLi within a dynamic ecosystem aimed at pushing the boundaries of medical research and innovation at Amsterdam UMC.

 (Inter)national collaborations and embedding of NExTLi

-NExTLi’s strategic engagement with esteemed LSRIs and research groups across in the Netherlands, including the Maastricht MultiModal Molecular Imaging Institute (M4i) led by Prof. Ron Heeren, and the Leiden University Medical Center’s Metabolomics group of Dr. Martin Giera, exemplifies our active role in the national and international research infrastructure.
+NExTLi’s strategic engagement with esteemed LSRIs and research groups across in the Netherlands, including NL-Bioimaging and Netherlands X-Omics, exemplifies our active role in national and international research infrastructures.
 This network extends to collaborations with pioneering institutions and projects, such as the Netherlands Metabolomics Centre and the European infrastructure for translational medicine (EATRIS), enriching our research landscape.
 Through these alliances, NExTLi not only contributes to but also benefits from a rich tapestry of knowledge, technology, and resources, positioning us as a key contributor to the advancement of lipidomics research worldwide.
 This collaborative framework empowers NExTLi to push the boundaries of scientific discovery and underscores our commitment to excellence in the rapidly evolving field of lipidomics.